Composite Sorting: Wages and Firm Values

-\textbf{Incorporating Perfectly Paired Workers and Jobs}.
-Up to this point, we have addressed the issue of determining worker wages and firm values in the output maximization problem where there is no overlap between the distributions of workers and jobs.
-Next, we discuss how these wage and value functions can be used to construct worker wages and firm values for the problem with overlapping distributions.
+\textbf{Adding Perfectly Paired Workers and Jobs}.
+Up to this point, we determined worker wages and firm values in the output maximization problem when there is no overlap between the distributions of workers and jobs.
+These wage and value functions are used to construct worker wages and firm values where there is overlap in the distributions.